 The scope of OFAC rules and regulations includes blocking assets of foreign parties, trade restrictions, and controlling financial transactions, among other things.
 OFAC has jurisdiction over all U.S. persons and citizens, and foreign entities, which means the scope of this agency’s reach is very far.

-Recently, a number of very large and public violations have caused many organizations to take a second look at their sanctions/embargo compliance, and to implement programs to help adhere to OFAC regulations.
+Recently, several extensive and public violations have caused many organizations to take a second look at their sanctions/embargo compliance and to implement programs to help adhere to OFAC regulations.

-Depending on the nature of the violation, as well as other factors such as the country and/or industry involved, OFAC penalties can be as high as $1 million per violation for corporations, and up to $250,000 per violation and/or 20 years imprisonment for individuals.
+Depending on the nature of the violation and other factors such as the country and industry involved, OFAC civil penalties can be as high as $1 million per violation for corporations and up to $250,000 per violation and 20 years imprisonment for individuals.

-Export compliance does not only apply to big companies, and any U.S. business that sends products, services or technology/technical data to foreign countries are subject to export control regulations.
+Export compliance does not only apply to big companies, and any U.S. business that sends products, services, or technology/technical data to foreign countries is subject to export control regulations.

 Regardless of what you export to other countries, you need a compliance program that ensures you are compliant in all areas of your business to prevent export violations.